seankndy/initubnt/README.md

     /home/sean/initubnt/configs/Powerbeam 5AC 500/system.cfg

 Note that for M5 radios, the fwprefix is appended to the model name.
-So if the model is "NanoBridge M5", the fwprefix (XM or XW) is appended to the end to make it "NanoBridge M5 XW".
+So if the model is "NanoBridge M5", the fwprefix (XM or XW) is appended to make it "NanoBridge M5 XM" or "NanoBridge M5 XW".

 The script can also apply a DFS/FCC/UNII lock activation key to the radio.